abazad/MusicBot/README.md

 * /pause - pause playback
 * /play - resume playback
 * /login - login into a password protected session
+* /subscribe - subscribe to queue updates
+* /unsubscribe - unsubscribe from queue updates

 ### Admin commands (should not be sent to the botfather)
 * /admin - register as admin (only possible once)